axllent/mailpit/README.md

 Mailpit is a multi-platform email testing tool & API for developers.

 It acts as both an SMTP server, and provides a web interface to view all captured emails.
+It also contains an API for automated integration testing.

-Mailpit is inspired by [MailHog](#why-rewrite-mailhog), but much, much faster.
+Mailpit is inspired by [MailHog](#why-rewrite-mailhog), but modern and much, much faster.

 ![Mailpit](https://raw.githubusercontent.com/axllent/mailpit/develop/docs/screenshot.png)